frederic-perez/AmE-dictionary/data/dictionary.md

 __polymath__ _n_ :five::hammer:
 __polystyrene__
 __pomegranate__ _n_ :two::hammer: (pomegranates)
-__pompadour__ _n_ :four: A man's hairstyle in which the hair is combed back from the forehead without a parting. _The matching pompadours of father and son._ _Pompadour permanent._
+__pompadour__ _n_ :four: A man’s hairstyle in which the hair is combed back from the forehead without a parting. _The matching pompadours of father and son._ _Pompadour permanent._
 __pompous__ _adj_ :two::hammer:
 __ponce__ _n_
 __ponder__ _v_ :four::hammer: (ponders) _Sam pondered his yellow fingernails._